topographos/lcs_seminar_2020/README.md

-# lcs_seminar_2020
+# LCS 2020
-LCS Research Seminar Presentation
+PhD presentation for Landscape of Complex Societies Research Group at Durham University.